 The Pilot Pub which is across the road also has a lovely food menu.
 There is also The O2 approximately a 10 minute walk away which has a variety of restaurants and food outlets available such as GBK, Byron, Frankie & Benny’s, Pizza Express, Starbucks and Zizzi’s.
 It’s worth noting that DITW ticket holders receive 10% discount at the Greenwich Kitchen which is just outside The O2.
 There is also a Tesco there for picnic-type food.

 Make the day extra special

 As well as having a myriad of restaurants, The O2 also has a cinema and bowling plex, plus plenty of free stuff to explore for families such as the Sky Studios, where you can try your hand in a green screen and read the Sky News or Sky Sports headlines.
-Or check out the Nissan Innovation Station which has plenty of interactive activities that kids will love, including virtual reality.

 If the weather is nice you could consider a picnic and a wander in the nearby ecological park, which is great for kids with a number of trails and activities that you can pick up from the Gatehouse upon arrival.
 See here for more information about the park.